marcomacchia99/RT1_Assignment2/README.md

-Assignment 1 - Research Track 1
+Assignment 2 - Research Track 1
 ================================

 Introduction
 ------------

-In this assignment we are asked to let the robot `constantly drive around the circuit in the counter-clockwise direction`, `avoiding all the gold boxes`.
-When a silver token in found along the path, the robot should also `grab it and move it behind himself.`
+In this assignment we have to develop a robot that should `drive autonomously` inside the [Autodromo Nazionale di Monza](https://www.monzanet.it/) , `paying attention to the track limits`.

 Installing and running
 ----------------------